slowernews/wisdom-tldr/README.md

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

+> *'People procrastinate specially when there are no urgency/deadlines: the panic monster.'*

 Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
 You will languish if you stop for a long time.